For Parents

 The grants are intended to support schools and preschools and their communities to develop innovative projects or new initiatives which will:

-- Encourage and promote greater participation of parents and caregivers who are not well represented in their school and preschool decision making; and/or
+- encourage and promote greater participation of parents and caregivers who are not well represented in their school and preschool decision making; and/or

 For more information please contact the AISSA on +61 8179 1400 or email office@ais.sa.edu.au.